Compulsed/lineagedb/README.md

 Usage: lineagedb [OPTIONS]

 Options:
+  -p, --port <PORT>
+          Port the graphql server will run on [default: 9000] -a, --address <ADDRESS>
+          Address the graphql server will run on [default: 0.0.0.0] --log-http
+          Whether to log out GraphQL HTTP requests --http-workers <HTTP_WORKERS>
+          [default: 2]
+      --storage <STORAGE>
+          Which storage mechanism to use [default: file] [possible values: file, dynamo, postgres, s3] --data <DATA>
-  -d, --data <DATA>        Location of the database.
+          When using file storage, location of the database.
 Reads / writes to this directory.
 Note: Does not support shell paths, e.g. ~ [default: data]
-  -p, --port <PORT>        Port the graphql server will run on [default: 9000] -a, --address <ADDRESS>  Address the graphql server will run on [default: 0.0.0.0] -h, --help               Print help
 ```

 **Debugging**